tylercrompton/autoquote/README.md

-#Autoquote
+# Autoquote

-This extension uses context to automatically determine which of the following characters should be used in text inputs:
+This extension uses context to automatically determine which of the following characters should be used in text inputs and textareas:

 - quotation mark (U+0022)
 - apostrophe (U+0027)